 Graduate Record Examination.
-As a degree-seeking applicant, you should take the Graduate Record Examination (GRE) if you: (1) are seeking admission to a program that requires it (see Part 2); (2) wish to be considered for certain fellowship opportunities; (3) believe your previous academic record does not adequately reflect your abilities; (4) received a baccalaureate degree from a nonaccredited institution; or (5) elect to use the GRE Aptitude Test as a means to document proficiency in English.
+As a degree-seeking applicant, you should take the Graduate Record Examination (GRE) if you: (1) are seeking admission to a program that requires it (see Part 2); (2) wish to be considered for certain fellowship opportunities; (3) believe your previous academic record does not adequately reflect your abilities; (4) received a baccalaureate degree from a nonaccredited institution.